Frequently Asked Questions

 Will I need to take the written permit exam at the DPS?

-After completing the first module, students taking the PTDE course will be offered the option to purchase an online permit exam.
-If the student passes our DPS-Approved online permit exam, they will receive notation on their certificate that will allow them to bypass the written exam at the DPS when applying for their Learner's Permit.
-This online exam option is only available as an optional upgrade to students who take our Parent-Taught Driver Education program and cannot be purchased separately.
-PTDE Students who do not take the permit exam online will be required to take the exam at the DPS.
+After completing the first module, students taking the PTDE course will take the permit exam.
+If the student passes our DPS-approved online permit exam, they will receive notation on their DE-964 (Rev. 10/16/23) 6-Hour Permit Qualification Certificate.
+This notation will allow them to bypass the written exam at the DPS when applying for their Learner's Permit.

 How long is the Parent-Taught Driver Education course?